 Writers in Collaboration: When Words Become Dance

-Writers in Collaboration is a monthly series covering writers involved in two art mediums and/or working with other artists.
-This week we sat down with head of the translation program, Professor Susan Bernofsky who has been working with choreographer John Heginbotham's and artist Maira Kalman tread more
+Writers in Collaboration is a series covering writers involved in two art mediums and/or working with other artists.
+This week we sat down with head of the translation program, Professor Susan Bernofsky who has been working with choreographer John Heginbotham's and artist Maira Kalman to bread more